How to Start a Profitable Medical Delivery Service

 By combining these core aspects of last-mile delivery into one mobile and web app, we have helped all kinds of courier and delivery companies scale up and optimize their processes.

-One of our customers — a bicycle courier company that delivers prescription medication in a major metropolitan city — used Circuit to grow their business from a two-man delivery company to a business with 10 drivers that makes up to 400 deliveries per day.
+One of our customers — a bicycle courier company that delivers prescription medication in a major metropolitan city — used Circuit to grow their business from a two-person delivery company to a business with 10 drivers that make up to 400 deliveries per day.

 Like any type of business, there's a long list of to-do items when you're starting your own medical delivery service.

-There’s administrative tasks (coming up with a name, choosing a tax filing status), there’s marketing tasks (creating a social media presence, running ads, networking), and there’s managing the last-mile delivery operations of your business — getting the parcel to its final destination.
+There are administrative tasks (coming up with a name, choosing a tax filing status), marketing tasks (creating a social media presence, running ads, networking), and managing the last-mile delivery operations of your business — getting the parcel to its final destination.